mdolab/dafoam/README.md

 Copyright 2019 MDO Lab

-Distributed using the GNU General Public License (GPL), verstion 3; see the LICENSE file for details.
+Distributed using the GNU General Public License (GPL), version 3; see the LICENSE file for details.